 So recently I caught the film adaptation of the play Fixing Frank.
 With it being a gay film, I feared it was going to suck.
 And not in the scintillating hawt man-on-man action way either.
 Sadly more often than not, gay media plays to the worst stereotypes and does more damage than the right-wingers could ever dream.

 However in this case, I was pleasantly surprised and was glad that I was wrong.
 This was one of most cerebral gay films I’d seen in ages.
-With three of the of the most morally dubious and questionable men, what was kinda disturbing to me was that the film’s most sympathetic character was the ex-gay therapist.
+With three of the most morally dubious and questionable men, what was kinda disturbing to me was that the film’s most sympathetic character was the “villain.”

 Synopsis (courtesy of IMDB): Gay journalist, Frank Johnston sets out to write an expose on Dr. Apsey, a therapist who claims to convert gays to straight.
 Enlisted by his psychotherapist boyfriend, Jonathan, Frank finds that Apsey may not necessarily be a quack, after all.
 The reason for Frank’s seeing Apsey becomes blurred is it for the article or for personal reasons?
 As Frank falls under Apsey’s spell, his relationship with Jonathan deteriorates, and a fierce psychological tug of war erupts between the two persuasive doctors over the heart and mind of Frank.
 Frank must make decisions that eventually explode the lives of all of them.